1j01/textual-paint/README.md

 ## Unicode Symbols and Emojis for Paint Tools

 The first thing I did in this project was to collect possible characters to represent all the tool icons in MS Paint, to gauge how good of a recreation it would be possible to achieve, starting from looks.
-Unfortunately, I haven't run into any significant roadblocks, so I'm apparently recreating MS Paint.
+As it turns out, I didn't run into any significant roadblocks, so I ended up recreating MS Paint.
 [Again.](https://jspaint.app)

 These are the symbols I've found so far: